top of page

 Charles McCune also gave generously to charitable organizations, mostly in the Pittsburgh area, while seeking no public recognition of his philanthropy.
 He established the Foundation in memory of his parents, Janet Lockhart McCune and John Robison McCune.
 He left us a legacy less of what to do, and more of how to do it.
 As those who knew him will attest, his style of dealing with people and with challenges would be described as purposeful, simple, and direct.
 The Foundation he created continues to provide capital to people with good ideas and the ability to execute them.

-In the McCune Foundation’s establishing document, Mr. McCune required that all the assets of the Foundation be paid out in grants by October 16, 2029 and the Foundation cease operation on that date.
+In the McCune Foundation’s establishing documents, Mr. McCune required that all the assets of the Foundation be paid out in grants by October 16, 2029, and the Foundation cease operation on that date.
 The 2016 Chairman’s Statement gave a history of the major decisions the Distribution Committee has made to meet this requirement.
 Our commitment to the Sunset Strategy was made fully apparent in 2017.
 While our work continues in the Education, Health and Human Services, Humanities and Civic program areas, we no longer organize our grantmaking around these categories.
 Now, our Sunset Strategy deals with Sunset Grants, Concept Testing, Readiness and Ending Well with each being described in the Annual Report.

 Contact Information